Hoverfly Cloud

 Click "OK", and a capture service will start on the Dashboard.

 You should make your requests to the capture service URL instead of the original URL.
-For example, the original URL for getting a list of todo items is:
+For example, the original URL for getting a random dog image URL is:

 What you should call instead in this example is: